gisthuband/streamlit_protein_interaction/README.md

 # streamlit_protein_interaction
-this is a trial to see if I can upload the protein interaction predictor onto a streamlit app
+This is a Streamlit application designed to predict whether protein pairs will interact or not based on primary sequence.